franciscovfonseca/Securing-SOC-Environment/README.md

 - There's a detailed **Description** of what the Recomendation involves.

-- And there's also the **Remidiation Steps** section that breaks down what we have do to Remediate the issue.
+- And there's also the **Remediation Steps** section that breaks down what we have do to Remediate the issue.

 <br>